Definition: Harvard referencing

 This is also called parenthetic referencing, and only short forms are used since the citation is embedded in the actual text (Author Year: Page number).
 Harvard referencing is completely devoid of footnotes and is widely used because it is straightforward, simple, and economical.

 A preface to Harvard referencing

 If you are about to write an academic paper, you will have to decide which citation system to use.
-In essence, it is a very basic decision of choosing between putting your source citations in footnotes and placing them in short references right after the quote.
+In essence, it is matter of choosing between putting your source citations in footnotes or placing them in short references right after the quote.

 The latter is an author-year system, which is also called the Harvard style or Harvard referencing.
-Quite often, the faculty and/or your supervisor will prescribe the system you should follow.
+Quite often, the faculty and/or your supervisor will specifiy which system you should follow.

 In some fields of study, it is common to stick to one particular system like Harvard referencing, but in other fields it may not be that clear.
-One has to bear in mind though, that all citation systems, like Harvard referencing or the APA citation style, have the same purpose: They should guarantee that it is always clear which parts of the text are quoting someone else’s ideas.
+One has to bear in mind though, that all citation systems, like Harvard referencing or the APA citation style, have the same purpose: that always making it clear which parts of the text are quoting someone else’s ideas.

 Harvard referencing: Examples